upneetsb/company-manager/README.md

 1. Clone the directory
 2. Run the command cd crud-challenge
 4. Run the command 'node app.js'
-5. Open the web browser and navigate to http://localhost:8000/
+6. Open the web browser and navigate to http://localhost:8000/
+      - When you run the node app.js command, it should tell you the port that it is listening on is 8000, but that can be changed by you in the app.js file (port variable)
-6. Play around with the features!
+8. Play around with the features!

 ## Technical Description